 Call 911 or seek emergency services immediately if you have a fast heart rate and you:

-Call your doctor if you are having fluttering in your chest (palpitations) that persists and does not go away quickly or if you have frequent palpitations.
+Call your doctor if you feel fluttering in your chest (palpitations) that persists and doesn't go away quickly or if you have frequent palpitations.

 Call your doctor right away if you have symptoms that could mean your device is not working properly, such as:

 An exact diagnosis is important because the treatment you receive depends on the type of tachycardia you have.
 Supraventricular tachycardia can sometimes be diagnosed simply on the basis of a medical history and physical exam and a few simple tests.
 Tests that may be done to monitor your heart and diagnose the type of fast heart rate that you have include:

 After finding tachycardia, your doctor may need to search for its cause.
 The specific tests needed depend on the particular tachycardia.
 These tests may include:

 Your treatment for supraventricular tachycardia (SVT) depends on a few things.
 They include what type of SVT, how often you have episodes, and how severe your symptoms are.
 The goals of treatment are to prevent episodes, relieve symptoms, and prevent problems.
 You and your doctor can decide what type of treatment is right for you.

 Supraventricular tachycardia is usually treated if: